darkespyt/Binary-Password-/README.md

-# 📊 Repository Insights
+# 📊 Repository Insights: Binary-Password-

-Welcome to the **[your-repository-name]**!
-Here are some insights about the repository traffic and views.
+Welcome to the **Binary-Password-** repository!
+Here, we showcase real-time insights into the traffic and usage of this repository.

 ---